SkCephas/Ambassadors-Club/README.md

 # Ambassadors-Club
-A java app to manage a database
+A java app to manage a databases